Compute Cross-Correlations

 Note

-PWS is provided as an experimental option.
-It has not been systematically cross-validated.
+PWS and tf-PWS are provided as experimental options.
+They have not been systematically cross-validated for CC/PCC daily stacking.
 Use with caution.

 Configuration Parameters